jdhoffa/vpp-sim/README.md

 ## Project Status

-🚧 **Work in Progress** – This repository currently contains no runnable code.
-All designs, components, and interfaces are under active development.
+🚧 **Work in Progress** – This repository is under active development and working towards MVP status.

 Stay tuned!